MicheledG/ServerlessTasksManager/README.md

 ### ES Domain

-For real production domains it is suggested to use dedicated master nodes (3 of them) and more than 1 data node.
+- For real production domains it is suggested to use dedicated master nodes (3 of them) and more than 1 data node.

-Moreover a more secured network configuration should be applied, see [VPC](#vpc-configuration) section.
+- A more secured network configuration should be applied, see [VPC](#vpc-configuration) section.
+- indices in ES domain should be defined in order to guarantee rotation and deletion after a specified retention period.

 ### API Gateway Logging